beaubreedlove/FantasyFootball/rules.md

             1. Managers gaining or losing players in a trade.
             1. Managers matched up against a team that's being accused of making poor roster decisions.
         1. Managers disqualified from voting will implicitly abstain from the vote.
+1.  <a id="amending-rules">Amending Rules</a>
+    1. A unanimous vote will be required for any changes to the rules that go into effect during the season the amendment passes.
+    1. Rules may be changed for subsequent seasons by a majority vote and comissioner approval.
+    1. To amend the rules, a manager must make a clear proposal about which rules to be added, removed, or modified.
+        1. For a period of time (defined in this section), other managers will have the chance to submit counter proposals.
+            1. From August 1 and Thursday before Superbowl; 1 week
+            1. From the Friday before the Superbowl to July 31; 4 weeks, but no more than 1 week past August 1
+        1. Each manager may only submit one proposal or counter proposal to be considered per amendment vote.
+            1. Managers may get around this by finding a co-sponsor who has not sponsored the original proposal or another counter proposal.
+        1. The counter proposal to leave the rules unchanged will automatically be submitted for each vote without a sponsor required.
+        1. After the proposal and counter proposals are all submitted, each manager may vote yes or no to each proposal.
+            1. The proposal with the most yes votes will pass and effectively amend the rules, upon Comissioner approval.
 1.  <a id="seeding">Seeding</a>
     1. Regular Season
         1. Seeding in the regular season will order teams from most to least games won.